Cloud Server Hosting is a field that is, well, a bit nebulous, as expressed in the below comic.

 - when a site and a server are in different geographical locations (a key component of the worldwide nature of cloud computing), Google does not allow the site as much geographical specificity.

 Regarding the first of those two issues, when your site competes, over time, the version with the most authority will get better positioning on the SERPs (search engine result pages) than the local site.
 For example, a site that has both a UK and an AU version competes against itself.
 Even if the AU version is intended for Australians, the UK one could get better rankings based on the confusion created by cloud hosting.

 Regardless of these two ways in which the search engines need to improve, significant emphasis is placed by Google and Bing on page load speed.
 It first became a recognized optimizer in Google Caffeine, which also created a much more sophisticated site indexing system.

 That’s good news for those using the cloud.
 The nature of cloud infrastructure makes it much easier to deliver a webpage quickly.
 A faster site means better search rankings.

 More than anything, it’s illuminating to get a sense of Google’s perspective toward the cloud.
 It’s certainly not dismissive.
 Matt Cutts, head of webspam at Google, wrote a post on his site in 2008 entitled, “Why cloud services rock.”
 The following year, he spoke in a video about how cloud storage is positive for search.

-Again – as seen in the above comic – cloud hosting can be all over the place.
+Again – as seen in the above comic – cloud server hosting can be all over the place.
 Much of the reason why the quality of a given cloud system is difficult to determine is because of the strengths of the cloud: its diversification and lack of physical specificity are exactly what makes it more flexible, scalable, reliable, and affordable.

-If you want real, dependable, secure Cloud Server solutions, we’ve got you covered.
+If you want real, dependable, secure Cloud Server Hosting solutions, we’ve got you covered.
 We also offer managed and HIPAA compliant hosting solutions.

 By Kent Roberts